-The length distributions from the east coast South Island winter trawl survey show at least three clear pre-recruit modes at about 20 cm, 25 cm, and 50 cm (combined males, females, and unsexed) consistent with ages of 0+, 1+, and 2+.
-Length frequency distributions are consistent among the surveys, showing the presence of the pre-recruited cohorts, with indications that these could be tracked through time (modal progression)(Beentjes et al., 2015).
-The addition of the 10-30 m depth range does not change the shape of the length distributions.
+The length distributions from the east coast South Island winter trawl survey show at least three clear pre-recruit modes at about 20 cm, 35 cm, and 50 cm (combined males, females, and unsexed) consistent with ages of 0+, 1+, and 2+ (Figure 4).
+Length frequency distributions are consistent among the surveys, showing the presence of the pre-recruited cohorts, with indications that these could be tracked through time (modal progression) (Beentjes et al 2015, 2016).
+The addition of the 10-30 m depth range does not change the shape of the length distributions (not shown in Figure 4).